lnarasim/geekshub_python_bootcamp/topics/functions/lambda.md

 4. Write a lambda to calcuate the area of a triangle

-5. Write a function "area" that calls each of above lambda and returns area

-6. Write a lambda to check whether or not given string is a palindrome
+5. Write a lambda to check whether or not given string is a palindrome

-7. Write a lambda to check whether or not given number is multiple of 3 and multiple of 7
+6. Write a lambda to check whether or not given number is multiple of 3 and multiple of 7

-8. Write lambda functions to calculate circumference/perimeter of a circle, square, rectangle, triangle and a generic function to call each of the lambdas and return respective values

 ---
 layout: true